Venice off the Beaten Path – Hidden Gems, Authentic Restaurants, and Not-So Crowded Places in Venice, Italy

 On my third visit to Venice, I thoroughly enjoyed spending time at some lesser known sites and restaurants before heading on a road trip through Italy.
 Some were in the maze of canals, bridges, and streets that make up this magical city.
-In previous trips, I had enjoyed seeing San Mark’s Basilica, the Doge Palace, the Grand Canal, and the other iconic landmarks and top things to do in Venice (remember to get your “skip the line” tickets for those ahead of time, so you can make the most of your time in Venice).
+On a previous trip to Venice, I had enjoyed seeing San Mark’s Basilica, the Doge Palace, the Grand Canal, and the other iconic landmarks and top things to do in Venice (remember to get your “skip the line” tickets for those ahead of time, so you can make the most of your time in Venice).
 This time, I focused on some specific places that would offer a deeper and more personal glimpse into Venice off the beaten path.
 Here are some true treasures of Venice worth the extra effort to find.

 See video here: https://youtu.be/E8dNAVauSz8

 Marco, like his father and grandfather before him, takes great pride in beautiful artistry.
 Some of the famous cameos, coral, and other fine jewelry are at their shop on the Rialto Bridge.
 Patrons have included Ernest Hemingway, Pope John Paul XXIII, and other celebrities.
 People love the one of a kind custom made cameos and coral jewelry made by the artisans at Jovon.
 Marco has even written an eBook to inform people about the history and intricacies of handcrafting the lovely cameos made at Jovon